Skip to content

 Use the Right Tool for Large Transfers

-Transferring many files with scp
+Transferring many files with scp can be slow and inefficient.

 Better Options:

-(for Windows): A built-in command-line tool optimized for large, reliable transfers.
+• robocopy (for Windows): A built-in command-line tool optimized for large, reliable transfers.